siggirr/git_verkefni/git_svor.md

 1. Hvað gera eftirfarandi Linux skipanir?
 *	cd
 	*	cd command is used to change the current directory.
 *   cd ~
 	*	Change directory(Home directory).
 *	ls
 	*	Lists the contents of a directory.
 *	pwd
 	*	pwd prints the full pathname of the current working directory.
 *	mkdir
 	*	Short for "make directory", mkdir is used to create directories on a file system.

+2. Hvað gera eftirfarandi git skipanir og hvers vegna eru þær gagnlegar?
+*	git clone
+	*	Create a working copy of a local repository.
+*	git log
+	*	Shows the commit logs.
+*	git status
+	*	List the files you've changed and those you still need to add or commit.
+*	git diff
+	*	View all the merge conflicts.
+*	git checkout
+	*	Skipta um branch.